Skip to main content

 Tag 2 = children

-Once you've applied these tags to your relevant entries, you can easily filter by these by adding the following at the end of your public page URL:
+Once you've applied the relevant tags to your entries, you can easily filter by these tags by adding the following code at the end of your public page URL:

 • Tags are case-sensitive, so make sure your URL reflects any capitals in the tag.